 Can I share one of your posts/recipes?

 Some of the recipes on this site have been inspired by others, and some have been developed by yours truly.
 If I haven’t adapted or significantly changed a recipe, I’ll let you know, and if possible, link you back to the original source.
 I do my best to give credit to the geniuses who have inspired me.
-If sharing one of my recipes, please do so in your own words.
 Also, re-blogging isn’t cool with me.
 Don’t do it, k?

 Can I post one of your pictures?

 Unless otherwise stated, all images on this blog are my original copyrighted material.
 If you’re featuring any of my photos, please provide a clear photo credit linking back to movitabeaucoup.com (and the original post if possible).